albertopasqualetto/bond-calc/README.md

 - [ ] internationalization
 - [ ] Better locale management
 - [ ] Switch vite to production mode
-- [ ] Date input increase/decrease with keyboard
 - [ ] Show other details when clicking row
 - [ ] Fix errors
+- [ ] Rewrite APIs in TypeScript or Python